 Antonio de Padua de Chépica, Chile

 Antonio de Chépica was founded in a town north of San Antonio in 1824.
-In

-rebuilt in 1876.
+was rebuilt in 1876.
 The structure suffered serious damage in the 1906

-destruction marks a milestone on the timeline, where the existence becomes
+destruction marks a milestone on the timeline, where the existence

-represents the view back into the past, it also
+‘self’.
+As memory represents the view back into the past, it also

 stands for the current state in the present, while looking into the

 future and building upon the experience from before.
 One cannot recreate

 the past, unless –if it was possible- to go back to a state, where you

 architecture be a witness of time; with memories that traces the past,